IntegralDefense/ACE/docs/education.rst

 Hunting and Tuning!
 +++++++++++++++++++

 Hunting is the active process of searching for maliciousness.
 From hunting, we develop hunts that are meant to detect some specific form of maliciousness.
-A hunt could be looking for a strange process behavioral patterns, a Yara signature, or just a search for some atomic indicators.
+A hunt could be looking for a strange process behavioral pattern, a Yara signature, or just a search for some atomic indicators.
 When a hunt returns a result, we have a detection and need to create an alert.

 Hunts produce True Positives and False Positives.
 Tuning is the process of telling a hunt not to alert on something we've already determined to be a False Positive.
 Tune out the False Positives.